esNIMA/SequencingSolver/README.md

                             "deadline": int           # The job's deadline.
                         }

-This function applies an algorithm to schedule jobs with the goal of minimizing the sum of completion times (Cj) while ensuring that job deadlines are met.
+This function applies an algorithm to schedule jobs to minimize the sum of completion times (Cj) while ensuring that job deadlines are met.
 It computes the optimal job sequence and generates a Gantt chart to visualize the schedule.
 The function will print the optimal job sequence and create a Gantt chart to represent the job schedule.